feliperost/connections/README.md

 ## todo:
-- on a wrong guess, when the user submits 3 words of the same group, a little message saying "one away..." should appear.
 - create a summary of the game when the game ends.
 (4 squares representing the words, colored by their corresponding group.)
 - fix general element position and styles, work on responsive design. fixed div sizes for content.
 - figure out a way to hide the group from the html element. (right now, if you inspect the page, you can find the answers)